OpenLeafProject/CoreLeaf/README.md

 * [.NET Core] - powerfull APIREST build with .NET Core 3.1
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [Material Design] - beautifull components for a beautifull web app
+* [MariaDB] - one of the most popular open source relational databases (you also can use MySQL of course!)

 ### Leaf REST API Installation